 No refunds are available and all sales are final.
 We encourage you to investigate our class offerings and contact email@example.com with any questions to make sure classes at Slam Academy are right for you.
 We are nice people, so we will do our best to make you happy.

 What do I need to bring to class?

 A laptop computer and a pair of headphones.

 Do I need any specific software or hardware to take a class?

 Not necessarily.
 Sample versions of all necessary software will be available, but may expire before your program concludes.
 We do offer EDU discounted licenses for all software we teach.
 Contact firstname.lastname@example.org with any questions, or review the course descriptions for payment options to bundle your software purchase with your enrollment.
 Any necessary hardware will be provided.

 Can I visit the space and meet an instructor before I sign up?

 How much are classes?

 It all depends on the class.
 We do our best to keep classes as inexpensive as possible, but we also want to get the best teachers available.
-Check the registration page for the cost of each class.

 I can’t afford your class.